slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'You can, you should, and if you’re brave enough to start, you will' -- Stephen King*

-### How to design a life?

-Mediocrity, as a goal, sucks... as a result, is OK.
-Lying in death bed and regretting your life is the worst that can happen to you.

-> *'My mission in life is not merely to survive, but to thrive; and to do so with some passion, some compassion, some humor, and some style' -- Maya Angelou*

-> *'Life is not a problem to be solved but a reality to be experienced.' -- Soren Kierkegaard*

 <!--
 > *'People aren't either wicked or noble.
 They're like chef's salads, with good things and bad things chopped and mixed together in a vinaigrette of confusion and conflict.' -- Lemony Snicket*
 > *'You cannot find peace by avoiding life.' -- Virginia Woolf* Random wandering will not move you forward, “The purpose of life is finding the largest burden that you can bear and bearing it.' -- Jordan Peterson*
 > *'Don’t argue your path with other people.
 Walk it.' -- Lazy Yogi*

 - There’s a fable of a man stuck in a flood.
 Convinced that God is going to save him, he says no a passing canoe, boat, and helicopter that offer to help.
 He dies, and in heaven asks God why He didn’t save him.
 God says, “I sent you a canoe, a boat, and a helicopter!”